apache/incubator-kie-kogito-operator/README.md

 # Kogito Operator

+> [!WARNING]
+> This project has been archived and won't be receiving any more updates from the Apache KIE Community.
+See [more info on this issue](https://github.com/apache/incubator-kie-kogito-operator/issues/1537).
+If you're looking to run [Serverless Workflows](https://serverlessworkflow.io/) on the cloud, you can try the [SonataFlow Operator](https://github.com/apache/incubator-kie-kogito-serverless-operator).

 [![Go Report Card](https://goreportcard.com/badge/github.com/kiegroup/kogito-operator)](https://goreportcard.com/report/github.com/kiegroup/kogito-operator)

 The Kogito Operator deploys [Kogito Runtimes](https://github.com/kiegroup/kogito-runtimes) services from source and all infrastructure requirements for the services, such as persistence with [Infinispan](https://infinispan.org/) and messaging with [Apache Kafka](https://kafka.apache.org/).
 Kogito provides a command-line interface (CLI) that enables you to interact with the Kogito Operator for deployment tasks.